CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/07_Webmaps.md

 For context lets take a look at what this final map will look like.
 It is visible [here](https://centerforspatialresearch.github.io/MappingForTheUrbanHumanities_2017/Class_Data/3_Webmaps/)

-To accomplish this we will be using Leaflet.js, an incredibly well documented javascript library with many online easily accessible examples to learn from.
+To accomplish this we will be using javascript library, leaflet.js.
+Leaflet is a very well documented javascript library with many online easily accessible examples to learn from.
 Review the [Docs](http://leafletjs.com/reference-1.0.3.html) page for explanations of all of the functions in the leaflet library.

 Leaflet.js is one of many many ways to create webmaps.
 Others include:
 * OpenLayers